canove/whaticket-community/docs/DEPLOY-RAILWAY.md

 `package.json` / `Dockerfile`, only the two subfolders, each with its own `Dockerfile`).

-The fix is to create **one Railway service per app**.
-To keep it simple, this repo ships a **root `Dockerfile`** that builds the backend — so the backend service builds straight from the repo root (leave its **Root Directory empty**), with no Chrome and no EOL-Debian issues.
-The frontend service points its **Root Directory** at `frontend`.
+The fix is to create **one Railway service per app**, each with its **Root Directory** set to the right subfolder.
+The backend ships a `railway.json` that points Railway at an **optimized `Dockerfile.railway`** (Node 18, no Chrome, no EOL-Debian apt) — so the backend build is small and fast.
+The frontend uses its own `frontend/Dockerfile`.
 Once done, you can turn the finished project into a **public template** with a one-click *Deploy on Railway* button.

 ## Service topology